 Co-founded by Godard Abel, Tim Handorf, and Mike Wheeler, the platform was built on a simple premise: software buying decisions should come from verified user reviews, not analyst briefings or vendor marketing.

 The platform serves two audiences.
 For software buyers, G2 is a research destination for reading peer reviews, comparing products, and building shortlists.
+For software vendors, G2 offers a suite of products spanning Profiles, Reviews, Content, Buyer Intent, Market Intelligence, AI Custom Research, and the newly launched Competitive Pulse.

 The ideal G2 vendor customer is a B2B software company with a dedicated marketing or revenue operations function, typically $5M or more in ARR, that invests in demand generation and account-based marketing.

-G2 Pros & Cons
+G2 Pros and Cons

 Pros | Cons |